Fremont County, Colorado

 - Present: Fremont County continues to be an area rich in natural beauty, history, and recreational opportunities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fremont County, Colorado.
+This timeline provides a condensed summary of the historical journey of Fremont County, Colorado.